Andrew A. Humphreys: Civil War

-After the outbreak of the Civil War, Humphreys was promoted (August 6, 1861) to major and became chief topographical engineer in Maj.
+After the outbreak of the Civil War, Humphreys was promoted on August 6, 1861, to major and became chief topographical engineer in Maj.
 Gen. George B. McClellan's Army of the Potomac.
 Humphreys was put in this position because of his achievements in life but also because "those in power at Washington distrusted him because of his intimacy with Jefferson Davis before the war."
 Initially involved in planning the defenses of Washington, D.C., by March 1862, he shipped out with McClellan for the Peninsula Campaign.
-He was promoted to brigadier general of volunteers on April 28 and on September 12 assumed command of the new 3rd Division in the V Corps of the Army of the Potomac.
-He led the division in a reserve role in the Battle of Antietam.
+Humphreys was promoted to brigadier general of volunteers on April 28 and on September 12 assumed command of the new 3rd Division in the V Corps of the Army of the Potomac, two brigades of nine month regiments mustered in in August.
+The division did not arrive on the field until September 18 and so missed the battle of Antietam, instead getting its first taste of action at the Battle of Shepherdstown two days later when part of it was attacked and routed by A.P.
+Hill's Confederate division.
 At the Battle of Fredericksburg, his division achieved the farthest advance against fierce Confederate fire from Marye's Heights, with Humphreys personally commanding from the very front of the line on horseback, while five of his seven staff were shot down.
-During the battle Humphreys himself had two of horses shot from under him and finding a third he continued to ride, having his clothes pierced but himself unharmed.
+During the battle Humphreys himself had two of horses shot from under him and finding a third he continued to ride, having his clothes pierced by bullets but himself unharmed.
 His corps commander, Brig.
 Gen. Daniel Butterfield, wrote: "I hardly know how to express my appreciation of the soldierly qualities, the gallantry, and energy displayed by my division commanders, Generals George Sykes, Humphreys, and Charles Griffin."
 General Butterfield goes on to talk personally about Humphreys' actions: "General Humphreys personally led his division in the most gallant manner.
 His attack was spirited, and worthy of veterans.
 Made as it was by raw troops, the value of the example set by the division commander can hardly be estimated."
 For an officer with little combat experience, he inspired his troops with his personal bravery.
 Historian Larry Tagg wrote:

 Although respected by his men for his bravery under fire, Humphreys was not well liked by them.
-In his mid-fifties, they considered him an old man, despite his relatively youthful appearance.
+In his 50s, they considered him an old man, despite his relatively youthful appearance.
 His nickname was "Old Goggle Eyes" for his eyeglasses.
 He was a taskmaster and strict disciplinarian.
 Charles A. Dana, the Assistant Secretary of War, called him a man of "distinguished and brilliant profanity."